justinbois/eqtk/README.md

-Equilibrium Toolkit (EQTK) is a tool for solving for coupled equilibria in dilute solutions.
+Equilibrium Toolkit (EQTK) is a tool for solving coupled equilibria in dilute solutions.

+For installation and usage instructions, please see the [documentation](https://eqtk.github.io/).